 There will be a several multiple-choice questions during the lecture.
 The purpose of these questions is to measure the progress of the class and adjust the lecturing accordingly.
 During each lecture you need to answer only a single question correctly in order to get full credit for the clickers.
-Please note that if you elect not to participate in the live lecture (either in the classroom or on the Internet) you will not get credit for the multiple-choice questions.

 We are not going to use the regular clickers.
-Instead, we use WebAssign.
 At the beginning of the lecture log in to WebAssign and be ready to answer the clicker questions there.